Welcome to Jury Duty!

 For District Court jury service report inside suite 202 on the second floor; they will instruct you what to do for that court.

 In both Courts you are checked in; given a number, and asked to proceed to a courtroom where you will wait and also view a film describing jury duty.

 Jurors are welcome to bring their lunch.
 There are several local places to eat within walking distance of the courthouse.
 Lunch break is 1 hour long.

 How long will I be at the courthouse?

 The normal court hours are from 8:00 AM - 4:30 PM.
 There can be some variation depending on the case you are serving on.
 If you are not chosen for a trial you could be excused anytime throughout the day.

 How do I get excused from jury duty?

 As an alternative to being excused, you may request to reschedule your jury service.
 Please put your request in writing on the jury summons you received and mail the summons to the court.

-REQUESTS FOR RESCHEDULING OF OR EXCUSAL FROM JURY SERVICE MUST BE SUBMITTED IN WRITING.
-EMAIL REQUESTS WILL NOT BE ACCEPTED.
+REQUESTS FOR RESCHEDULING OF OR EXCUSE FROM JURY SERVICE MUST BE SUBMITTED IN WRITING.